Segilmez06/EFI-Runner/README.md

 ## Requirements
 This tool requires Qemu preinstalled.
 It extracts the OVMF BIOS image and Shell EFI app itself.
 For Powershell version, it probably needs Powershell to be installed.

+## Download
+Download the lastest version from Releases page.
+You can also get a debug build from Actions tab.

 ## Installation
 No installation required.
 Just extract the zip to anywhere you want and execute it.